 Treat activities that give you energy or help you relax with as much importance as work-related commitments by putting them on your schedule.
 Resilient people know how to manage their energy.
 They oscillate between expending energy and recharging their batteries.
-Time taken for relationship building, relaxing and exercising isn’t time stolen from life’s necessities.
-It is one of life’s necessities.

 5. Put It All Together

 There are many scheduling and time management systems out there that will allow you to implement the time management principles discussed above.
 If your answer to procrastination has been to neglect your health and relationships, you may want to give Neil Fiore’s Unschedule a try.
 If you feel constantly overwhelmed, Ryder Carroll’s Bullet Journal method will help you keep track of the moving parts of your life and sort out your goals.
 And if you want to get serious about engaging in daily deep work, use Cal Newport’s Time-Block Planner.
 As Newport told getAbstract, making sure every minute of your day has an assigned task does not put you in a straightjacket – quite the opposite: